Nilesh410/Master_JS/readme.md

   11. Can we call arrow function recursively?(Refer 4_Function_JS-> 5_example)
   12. How to create function using constructor?
   13. How to create object using constructor function?
+  14. what are the way to call function in JS?
+(Refer 9_example.js)
+  15. what is an execution context?
+  16. what is call stack ?
+  17. what is this keyword? what is the value hold by this keyword?
+(Refer 5_this_keyword->1_example.js)